Read along to learn about Ruby Bridges and her role in desegregation with this 14-slide PowerPoint presentation.

 Discover more about the legacy of Ruby Bridges and Black History Month with these activities and teaching resources:

 Use this set of Black History Month text and image pocket chart cards for reading and history lessons.
 Define and discuss vocabulary words associated with diversity and equality using this flip-book writing activity.
-Showcase the timeline of landmark political firsts in Black history.
+Craft an illustrated timeline for students to explore politically significant moments of the last 3 centuries.

 Use this set of Black History Month text and image pocket chart cards for reading and history lessons.